codewizards/r-u-hacking-kubernetes/README.md

 kubectl delete -f PATH_TO_FILE
 ```

-Install a copy of the helm template with:
+Install a copy of the included helm template with:

 ```bash
 helm install NAME_OF_APP ./helm-example